Worsl/Worsl/README.md

-college Student.
-Interested in backend development and artificial intelligence
+college Student interested in backend development and artificial intelligence